mcuellar98/cs0160_graph/README.txt

 - I tried to store the outgoing edges for each node in a list or hash map so that I wouldn't have to use the numOutgoingEdges() method to get the new rank for each vertex, since that would add to the runtime.
 However, I kept getting a bug that no matter what I did, the list or map of outgoing edges wouldn't give the correct value for the number of outgoing edges for a node, resulting in division by zero sometimes.
-I did by best to debug this with print statements but I'm still stumped.
+I did by best to debug this but did not figure it out.
 So as a result, while calculating the new rank, I so use the numOutgoingEdges() method for every vertex.